medialab/hyphe/doc/config.md

   + __`store_crawled_html_content [bool]`__ (in Docker __`HYPHE_STORE_CRAWLED_HTML`__):

-    usually `true`, lets one disable archiving of full zipped HTML content of webpages crawled in MongoDB.
+    usually `false`, lets one enable archiving of full zipped HTML content of webpages crawled in MongoDB.
 This has to be set to true to use Hyphe in combination with [hyphe2solr](http://github.com/medialab/hyphe2solr).
 Set to false to consume a lot less hard drive space.

   + `max_simul_requests [int]` (in Docker: `HYPHE_MAX_SIM_REQ`):